 New

 The new logo of the Federal Aviation Administration retained the circular shape characteristic of most official government symbols.
-However, it transformed through the introduction of color and some changes to its central elements, emphasizing the agency’s modern areas of activity.
+However, it was transformed by the introduction of color and changes to its central elements, emphasizing the agency’s modern areas of activity.

 The first notable change is color.
 The logo received a deep, dark-blue background in the outer ring, containing the inscription “FEDERAL AVIATION ADMINISTRATION.”
 All letters are uppercase, white, and set in a strict sans-serif font.
 Two neat five-pointed stars separate the words.